General Information

 Who invented EBOO?

-EBOO was developed by integrative medicine practitioners, with contributions from experts like Dr. Philip Yoo, advancing ozone therapy.
+EBOO was developed by integrative medicine practitioners, with contributions from multiple experts, advancing ozone therapy.

 Is EBOO FDA approved?